drevicko/entGraph/README.md

 Please follow the below instructions to create entailment graphs and/or replicate the paper's experiments.

-**Step 1**: Clone the entGraph project
+**Step 1**: Clone the entGraph project.

-**Step 2**: Download and add lib and lib_data folders as well as prepositions.txt and stops.txt inside the entGraph folder.
+**Step 2**: Download (and decompress), lib, lib_data and data folders inside the entGraph folder.

-**Step 3**: Create a folder called freebase_types inside the entGraph folder and copy entity2Types.txt to it.
+**Step 3**: Compile the Java files.
+One way would be to create a project in eclipse named entGraph with workspace set to the download location of the source file.

 **Step 4**: You can simply download the linked and parsed NewsSpike corpus (NewsSpike_CCG_parsed.tar.gz) to your preferred location and skip to step 5.
 For more information on the parsing format, please see parsing_readme.txt.
 Alternatively, follow steps 4.1 to 4.5 to parse and link the NewsSpike corpus (or your own corpus) into predicate argument structure using the graph-parser (developped by Siva Reddy) based on CCG parser (easyCCG).